humam-hossain/Java/nsu/CGPA Calculator/README.md

 }
 ```

-This part writes user input data from first scene to a file "data.txt".
+<span style="font-family:Times New Roman; font-size:12;color:black">This part writes user input data from first scene to a file "data.txt".
 First, a File Object called "rFile" get intialized with "data.txt" argument.
 Then rFile.createNewFile() will create a new file.
 A FileWriter Object "rFw" will write to the "data.txt" file. rFw.write() method is used for writing in a file.
 Above code will write name and ID in the first line.
-Each course name, credit, grade will be written in a new line.
+Each course name, credit, grade will be written in a new line.</span>

-### CGPA Calculation
+### <span style="font-family:Times New Roman; font-size:12;color:black">CGPA Calc</span>ulation

 ```java
 Double[] rGPA = new Double[5];